-Learning Arabic words in Farsi can be hard.
+Learning Arabic words in Persian can be hard.
 Without knowing how Arabic words are interrelated, you won’t know which are etymologically connected with which — so you miss out on a chance to build neural connections, and the ability to sometimes guess new words.

 Luckily though, I have studied Arabic from a long-standing personal interest in connecting more with the Arab world.